 - Employees operating from a different office in a different city or country, and

 Collaboration needs to be thought out and designed carefully.
-The digital workplace must function as a hub that brings people, work and conversations to one central location; and it must do so seamlessly.
-With Office 365 you can create department, team, and project spaces where the participants can “gather” to share ideas and information, view and update tasks, connect with team mates through voice and video calls, and get access to news and notifications.
+The digital workplace on Office 365 serves as a hub that brings people, work and conversations to one central location; and it must do so seamlessly.
+With Office 365, you can create department, team, and project spaces where the participants can “gather” to share ideas and information, view and update tasks, connect with team mates through voice and video calls, and get access to news and notifications.

 3. Social Engagement

 The last decade has seen a tenfold increase in the use of social networking sites.
 Two-thirds of American adults use social networking sites and thus, incorporating a social feature in an organization’s business processes has become crucial.
 In fact, having social features in an intranet is just as important as promoting a positive company culture to keep employees satisfied and engaged.

 Social engagement is one of the six “must haves” without which a digital workplace cannot be successful in achieving its objectives.
 A digital workplace office allows employees to be truly engaged with their department and teammates through blogging, sharing, chats, video conferencing, and discussion boards.
 They can also communicate with individuals to discuss ideas, troubleshoot or get expert opinion.